bycreatinganaccountyouagreetothetermsof/database-lightning-talk/database-lightning-talk.md

 ### relational~

-these data relationships can be very complex, and may result in lots of tables that exist just to define relationships. this set of relationships has to be carefully updated in tandem with your application as you create new behaviors and features.
+these data relationships can be very complex, and may result in lots of tables that exist just to define relationships.

+this set of relationships must be carefully updated in tandem with your application as you create new behaviors and features.

 ---

 ### nonrelational!!
+#### aka "NoSQL"

 ![[mongodb-logo.png|150]] ![[couchdb-logo.png|100]] ![[redis-logo.png|150]]

-most of the time, especially for webapps, you don't need all that junk. at some point someone said heck it and wrote some software that just put everything in one big bucket. no more tables!!
+most of the time, especially for webapps, you don't need all that junk.

+at some point someone said heck it and wrote some software that just put everything in one big bucket. no more tables!!

 think of it like a big hash map.

 ---